How To Bathe an Akita At Home Tutorial (11 Easy Steps)

 How to prepare to bathe an Akita?

 Before turning on the water and starting to bathe them, it’s best to set up a comfortable environment so your Akita can relax as much as possible and feel like a positive experience.
+Thorough preparation will make it easier for you next time and create beautiful moments between you and your dog.

 Choose a good place